couchbaselabs/couchbase-nginx-module/README.markdown

 official site: http://www.couchbase.com/download.
 Make sure you have configured bucket `default`.

-Given all stuff installed, lets deploy the simpliest config file, which can be find in `etc/nginx.conf` of this repository.
+Given all stuff installed, lets deploy the simplest config file, which can be find in `etc/nginx.conf` of this repository.
 Here is `server` section of this config: